Accio/AMIDD/docs/README.md

 In case of a team work, the contribution of the two people should be specified.

-Essays in literature-programming styles, combining texts and source code with Jupyter notebook or Rmarkdown, are welcome.
+Essays in literature-programming styles, combining texts and source code with Jupyter notebook or Rmarkdown, are encouraged.
 For such essays the source code does not count to the total words.

-List of candidate topics of year 2021 as a reference:p
+List of candidate topics of year 2022:

-1. [Simple/Statistics] Statistical power and sample-size calculation
+* Simple to intermediate
-2. [Simple/Machine learning] Principal component analysis (PCA)
+    * Principal component analysis (PCA)
-3. [Simple/Algorithm] The Viterbi algorithm
-4. [Simple/Mathematical modelling] The Lotka-Volterra predator-prey model
+    * The Lotka-Volterra predator-prey model
+    * Response surface method designs
+* Intermediate to demanding
-5. [Moderate/Statistics] Exploratory factor analysis
+    * Exploratory factor analysis
-6. [Moderate/Machine learning] Classification and regression trees
-7. [Moderate/Causal inference] Directed acyclic graphs (DAGs) for causal inference
+    * Regression trees and random forests
+    * Mann-Whitney-Wilcoxon tests
+    * Regularization (e.g. Ridge, LASSO, and elastic net)
+* Advanced
-8. [Challenging/Causal inference] Mendelian randomization
+    * Instrumental variable and Mendelian randomization
-9. [Challenging/Algorithm] Community detection with Leiden clustering
-10. [Challenging/Statistics] Simpson's paradox and mixed models
+    * Graph neural network
+    * Shapley values

-The choice of topic and the team composition is to be submitted via [this Google Form of voting for the project topic](https://forms.gle/VUTeFqsbu3yoF2DDA) by *Friday, December the 3rd*.
+The choice of topic and the team composition is to be submitted via [this Google Form of voting for the project topic](https://forms.gle/m8vmz2XTeDkNZQFZ6) by *Thursday, December the 1st*.
 Two people working together need to vote just once.
-The deadline for submitting the essay by email is *January 14th, 2022*.
+The deadline for submitting the essay by email is *January 13th, 2022*.
 No extension is possible.

-Once the essays are submitted, they will be shared with the whole class for open review and joint learning.
+Submitted essays will be shared with the whole class for open review and joint learning.

 ## Assessment